New MADR 3D radars: a clear technological shift for the entire radiotechnical army of the Czech Armed Forces

 Video: Presentation of the new Israeli EL/M-2084 (MADR 3D) radar in the Czech Armed Forces / CZ DEFENCE

 To ensure these tasks, the Czech 2D surveillance radar RL-4AS or RL-5M is currently used.
-As already mentioned, the new MADR radar replaces/replaces already obsolete systems of Soviet provenance, such as the P-37 rangefinder, PRV-17 altimeter or ST-68U 3D radar, which will be permanently retired from service.
+As already mentioned, the new MADR radar replaces already obsolete systems of Soviet provenance, such as the P-37 rangefinder, PRV-17 altimeter or ST-68U 3D radar, which will be permanently retired from service.

-Throughout our visit, we were accompanied by Colonel Zdeněk Patera, Head of the Radio Engineering Department of the Force Development Section of the Ministry of Defence, who also answered our questions.
+Throughout our visit, we were accompanied by Colonel Zdeněk Patera, Head of the Radio Engineering Department of the Force Development Section of the Ministry of Defense, who also answered our questions.
 When asked whether the current number of 3D radars (8 units) is sufficient for our army, Colonel Patera replied that ideally the number of radars should be higher, however, the current number of purchased units is sufficient to ensure the minimum operational requirements defined by NATO.
-The exact number of radars then depends on the specific capabilities that the Czech Army wants to have, which is, among other things, the subject of the Conception of Build-up of the Czech Army.
+The exact number of radars then depends on the specific capabilities that the Czech Army wants to have, which is, among other things, the subject of the Conception of the Build-up of the Czech Army.

-In addition to the already mentioned 8 EL/M-2084 3D radars for the 26th Command, Control and Reconnaissance Regiment, our Army, or rather the 25th Anti-Aircraft Missile Regiment, should receive additional MADR radars as part of the acquisition of the modern Israeli SPYDER missile system.
-The role of these radars will be, among other things, to provide support for the activities of ground-based air defence assets within the brigade task force or to provide protection of objects important for national defence.
+In addition to the already mentioned eight EL/M-2084 3D radars for the 26th Command, Control and Reconnaissance Regiment, our Army, or rather the 25th Anti-Aircraft Missile Regiment, should receive additional MADR radars as part of the acquisition of the modern Israeli SPYDER missile system.
+The role of these radars will be, among other things, to provide support for the activities of ground-based air defense assets within the brigade task force or to provide protection of objects important for national defense.
 In any case, for both of these units, the information obtained from the radars can be shared with the unified command and control system or passed on.
 The radars intended for the 26th Command, Control and Reconnaissance Regiment and the 25th Anti-Aircraft Missile Regiment should be interchangeable, but they differ in their configuration.
 The systems intended for the 26th Regiment are mounted on the platform of a Tatra 8x8 vehicle, which, in addition to the radar itself, also houses the power supply unit (RPU).
-The system also includes mobile local control console (RLCC) boxes, which are brought out into the tent or building.
-As part of a more rapid rollout of the system, the Army is now tackling a follow-on project that will provide a companion vehicle to the MADR system with the local control console already embedded.
+The system also includes mobile local control console (RLCC) boxes, which are brought out into a tent or building.
+As part of a more rapid rollout of the system, the Army is now tackling a follow-on project that will provide a companion vehicle to the MADR system with the local control console already integrated.
 For the SPYDER system (intended for the 25th Regiment), a radar is mounted on the chassis of a Tatra 8x8 vehicle, and a container with a built-in operator's room, including a power system in the form of a power pack, is mounted on a second vehicle.
 The deployment/deployment and mobility of this system is thus higher than that of the radars intended for the 26th Regiment at this time.

 We asked Colonel Patera what the introduction of the new MADR radars into the armament of the Czech Army means for the radio-technical troops.
-"It is clearly a technological shift for the entire radiotechnical army, with the fact that from the beginning it was about replacing the old Russian radars with new modern technologies that will provide a wide range of capabilities that the army will then use to fulfil its tasks."
+"It is clearly a technological shift for the entire radio-technical army, with the fact that from the beginning it was about replacing the old Russian radars with new modern technologies that will provide a wide range of capabilities that the army will then use to fulfil its tasks."

 We were also interested in how such a 3D radar MADR actually works and where the data is sent.
 Colonel Patera then gave us a detailed description of the radar's functionality, including the data sharing process.
 The radar continuously captures targets, which it processes and evaluates (including Mode 5 IFF - identification friend or foe) and transmits to the local control console.
 This information is then passed over the airborne data network (the Czech Army's internal data network) to specific locations, such as in this case the 261st Command and Control and Awareness Center (CRC), where this data is integrated into the national Sector VS system and also into the Remote Radar Control Console (RRMC), which allows remote control of all radars at once.
 The information is then used for airspace reconnaissance, identification of detected objects, coordination with civil air traffic control, and for military air traffic control in guiding cash aircraft to the target in the event of "Alpha Scramble" or training flights.